nokotamustang/PersonalPortfolio/README.md

 `Celebrating 14 years of Software Engineering and Computer Science`

-As a life long student of Software Engineering and Computer Science, I have been learning and practicing the art of software development for the past 14 years.
-I have been working on various projects, both personal and professional, and have gained a lot of experience in the field.
+I'm a life long student of Software Engineering and Computer Science.
+I have worked on various projects, both personal and professional, and have gained a lot of experience in the field.
 I have worked with different programming languages, frameworks, and tools, and have developed a deep understanding of the software development process.

-In this repository, I have compiled some of my best work from the past 14 years.
+In this repository, I have compiled some of my best work.
 These projects showcase my skills and expertise in software engineering and computer science.
-I hope you find them interesting and useful.

-Here are some of the projects that I have worked on, most recent first.

 ## Nokota Mustang - Financial Data and Machine Learning - Freelance - 2024 to ongoing

-Currently loving building a Python **Fast API** server running a **MySQL** database of the USA stock market data and other market data, with a **React** / **Node.js** front end.
+I'm building a Python **Fast API** server running a **MySQL** database of the USA stock market data and other market data, with a **React** / **Node.js** front end.

-The data includes market data, company data, and public company stock price data.

 ![Nokota Mustang 1](./img/nm_1.PNG)
 ![Nokota Mustang 2](./img/nm_3.PNG)

-In addition I have been tracking bankruptcy restructuring in North American companies.
-This includes reading and understand legal document in the Federal Court dockets, and using this information to find patterns in financial fraud.
+I have been tracking bankruptcy restructuring in North American companies.
+This includes reading and understanding legal document in the Federal Court dockets, and using this information to find patterns in financial fraud.
 This information could be used to predict future bankruptcies and help investors make better decisions, or to detect fraud and open up early avenues to investigate.

 ![Nokota Mustang 3](./img/nm_2.PNG)

-As I progress I will be using machine learning algorithms to predict future stock prices and company performance based on historical data.
-I will also be using natural language processing to analyze legal documents and find patterns in financial fraud.
-With some time and a little more personal funding I wil host this on AWS and use the AWS CDK to build a scalable infrastructure.

 ## Route Konnect - Machine Learning Ops Platform in AWS for Vehicle Identification and Tracking - Senior Machine Learning Engineer - 2023 to 2024